Relation between far-from-equilibrium dynamics and equilibrium correlation functions for binary operators: Dynamical typicality and pure-state propagation

-{\it Pure-State Propagation.} Time-dependent expectation values of the form $\langle {\cal O}_{l'} (t) \rangle_\text{neq} = \text{Tr} \lbrace \rho_\text{neq}(t) {\cal O}_{l'} \rbrace$ can be calculated exactly, if the eigenstates and eigenvalues of the Hamiltonians ${\cal H} - \varepsilon {\cal O}_l$ and ${\cal H}$ are obtained from the exact diagonalization of finite systems.
-But, in addition to the main limitation set by the exponential growth of many-body Hilbert spaces, this procedure is also costly since it requires to perform the exact diagonalization of two operators.
-Therefore, we proceed differently and rely on the QT relation in Eq.\ \eqref{eq:QT1}.
-Then, we do not need to deal with density matrices and can consider pure states instead.
-While a forward propagation w.r.t.\ ${\cal H} - \varepsilon {\cal O}_l$ in imaginary time $\beta$ allows us to prepare $\ket{\psi_\text{neq}(0)}$, another forward propagation w.r.t.\ ${\cal H}$ in real time $t$ allows us to calculate $\ket{\psi_\text{neq}(t)}$.
-These propagations can be done by iteratively solving the Schr\"odinger equation (in real and imaginary time) by a fourth-order Runge-Kutta scheme with a small time step $\delta t$ \cite{elsayed2013, steinigeweg2014, steinigeweg2015, herbrych2016}.
+Relying on the QT relation in Eq.\ \eqref{eq:QT1} we do not need to deal with density matrices and can consider pure states instead.
+Moreover, given the class of pure states \eqref{eq:state1} in combination with Eqs.\ \eqref{eq:all_epsilon} and \eqref{eq:final}, only a {\it single} state is required, compared to earlier calculations of correlation functions based on {\it two} (auxiliary) pure states \cite{steinigeweg2014,steinigeweg2015}.
+While a forward propagation w.r.t.\ ${\cal H} - \varepsilon {\cal O}_l$ in imaginary time $\beta$ allows us to prepare $\ket{\psi_\sscript(0)}$, another forward propagation w.r.t.\ ${\cal H}$ in real time $t$ allows us to calculate $\ket{\psi_\sscript(t)}$.
+The main advantage of the pure-state approach comes from the fact that these propagations can be done by iteratively solving the Schr\"odinger equation (in real and imaginary time), e.g., by a fourth-order Runge-Kutta scheme with a small time step $\delta t$ \cite{elsayed2013, steinigeweg2014, steinigeweg2015, herbrych2016}.
 This scheme does not require exact diagonalization and, due to the fact that few-body operators are relatively sparse, also the matrix-vector multiplications can be implemented in a very memory-efficient way.
 Hence, in comparison to exact diagonalization, we can treat systems with much larger Hilbert spaces.
 Note that also more sophisticated schemes can be applied such as Trotter decompositions or Chebyshev polynomials \cite{steinigeweg2017_1, steinigeweg2017_2, weisse2006}.
-However, for the purposes of this Letter, Runge-Kutta will be sufficient.
+However, for the purposes of our paper, i.e., the numerical illustration of our analytical results, Runge-Kutta will be sufficient.